Scene Stealer: The Freebird Finale of The Devil’s Rejects

-There are many films where you root for the ‘bad-guy’ and both House of a Thousand Corpses and it’s sequel The Devil’s Rejects are two such films.
+There are many films where you root for the ‘bad guy’ and both House of a Thousand Corpses and its sequel The Devil’s Rejects are two such films.
 Directed by Rob Zombie (The Lords of Salem), The Devil’s Rejects follows three mass-murderers on their escape from the law.
-Wherever they go, carnage is sure to happen- blood, guts, gore and girls all follow in their wake.
+Wherever they go, carnage is sure to happen: blood, guts, gore and girls all follow in their wake.

-Being a huge music lover, it is always up my street for a film to feature quality songs; throughout The Devil’s Rejects, there are several songs but one just stands out: Freebird.
-In theory, there should be no more need to explain why this is a scene stealer of the film- suffice to say that the Skynyrd classic alone instantly makes this one of the coolest scenes ever.
-It’s official.
+Being a huge music lover, it is always up my street for a film to feature quality songs.
+Throughout The Devil’s Rejects, there are several songs but one just stands out: Freebird.
+In theory, there should be no more need to explain why this is a scene stealer of the film.
+Suffice to say that the Lynyrd Skynyrd classic alone instantly makes this one of the coolest scenes ever.

 *Spoiler alert* The scene we are dealing with today is the finale.
 Having butchered the policeman after being tortured to the nth degree, the three survivors flee in a car.
 Freebird’s iconic slide guitar opens, emotions ride higher than the death toll of both films and a poignant tear cascades from my eye.